-Previous Marriage #1 With whom: Religion of other party: Date of marriage (MM/DD/YYYY): Where did the marriage take place?
-Church Civil Other How was it Terminated?
-Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church? 🗌 No / 🗌 Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
+Previous Marriage #1 With whom (full NAME): Last Name prior to this marriage: Religion of other party: Date of marric age(MM/DD/YYYY): Where did the marriage take place?
+Church (religion) Civil How was it Terminated?
+Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church?
+No / Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
 Are the provisions of the civil courts toward your former spouse and any offspring being met?
-Yes / No Previous Marriage #2 With whom: Religion of other party: Date of marriage (MM/DD/YYYY): Where did the marriage take place?
-Church Civil Other How was it Terminated?
-Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church? 🗌 No / 🗌 Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
+Previous Marriage #2 With whom (full NAME): Last Name prior to this marriage: Religion of other party: Date of marric age(MM/DD/YYYY): Where did the marriage take place?
+Church (religion) Civil Other How was it Terminated?
+Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church?
+No / Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
 Are the provisions of the civil courts toward your former spouse and any offspring being met?
-Yes / No PREVIOUS MARRIAGE(S) OF FORMER SPOUSE Previous Marriage #1 With whom: Religion of other party: Date of marriage (MM/DD/YYYY): Where did the marriage take place?
-Church Civil Other How was it Terminated?
-Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church? 🗌 No / 🗌 Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
+Previous Marriage(s) OF FORMER SPOUSE Previous Marriage #1 With whom (full NAME): Last Name prior to this marriage: Religion of other party: Date of marric Where did the marriage take place?
+Church (religion) Civil How was it Terminated?
+Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church?
+No / Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
 Are the provisions of the civil courts toward your former spouse and any offspring being met?
-Yes / No Previous Marriage #2 With whom: Religion of other party: Date of marriage (MM/DD/YYYY): Where did the marriage take place?
-Church Civil Other How was it Terminated?
-Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church? 🗌 No / 🗌 Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
-Are the provisions of the civil courts toward your former spouse and any offspring being met? 🗌 Yes / 🗌 No
+Yes / No Previous Marriage #2 With whom (FULL NAME): Last Name prior to this marriage: Religion of other party: Date of marric age(MM/DD/YYYY): Where did the marriage take place?
+Church (religion) Civil Other How was it Terminated?
+Death / Divorce Provide the date(MM/DD/YYYY): Has this marriage been declared null by the Catholic Church?
+No / Yes Protocol Number Diocesan Marriage Tribunal (Please provide a copy of the Declaration of Nullity.)
+Are the provisions of the civil courts toward your former spouse and any offspring being met?
+Yes / No